-- RG 000.174 Examples of forward-looking statements include financial forecasts (also known as prospective financial information), revenue or profit targets, and estimates of the timeline to complete a project. - RG 000.175 The CSF offer document should only include forward-looking statements if there are reasonable grounds for their inclusion-otherwise, the information will be misleading.
+- RG 261.197 Examples of forward-looking statements include statements containing prospective financial information (such as financial forecasts, revenue or profit targets), and estimates of the timeline to complete a project. - RG 261.198 The CSF offer document should only include forward-looking statements if there are reasonable grounds for their inclusion-otherwise, the information will be misleading.

-Note: See s738U(2) of the Corporations Act.
+Note: See s738U(2).
 This applies even if your company has used the information to estimate future performance for internal planning purposes.